wurstscript/wurstscript.github.io/_doc/manual/concepts_advanced.md

 ## Automated Unit Tests

-You can add the annotation `@Test` to a function.
-Then when you type "tests" into the Wurst Console all functions annotated with @Test are executed.
+You can add the annotation `@Test` to any function.
+Open the task runner `F1` and type `run test` to see the available commands.
+You can either run the test under cursour, all in the package or all tests overall.

-You have to import the Wurstunit package to use functions like assertEquals.
+To perform assertions you need to import the `Wurstunit` package.

 Example:

 ```wurst
 package Test
 import Wurstunit